PEZ/rich4clojure/README.md

     ```
 **NB**: For some problems you rather need to edit the tests and *replace* each instance of `__` with your answer.

-Basically, treat both the `(comment ...)` and the `(tests ...)` forms as your RFCs.
-Fiddle, evaluate, fiddle, evaluate, until you have found the solution.
+Basically, treat both the `(comment ...)` and the `(tests ...)` forms as your RCFs.
+Think, fiddle, evaluate, think, fiddle, evaluate, ... until you have found the solution.

 ### Solved it?

 _Each problem has a **gist** linked at the bottom._ Please consider sharing your solution as a comment on the gist.
 Other Clojurians will benefit from seeing how you solved it.

-Also: Congratulations!
-Now take on the next problem!
+Also: 🍰 **Congratulations!** 🎉 Now take on the next problem!

 #### Stuck?

 The `#4clojure`, `#beginners` and `#clojure` channels at the [Clojurian's Slack](http://clojurians.net/) might be places to ask for help.
-You might try the [Discussions](https://github.com/PEZ/rich4clojure/discussions) feature.
+You can also try the [Discussions](https://github.com/PEZ/rich4clojure/discussions) tab in this repo.
 Also: _Each problem has a **gist** linked at the bottom._ The gist's comment section might contain solutions from other users.
 Sometimes a peek is enough to give some guidance.
 But, yeah, major **spoiler alert**.

 ## What about the name?

 The name, **Rich 4Clojure**, comes from the fact that it relies on [Rich Comments](https://calva.io/rich-comments/) and also uses a test utility called [RCF](https://github.com/hyperfiddle/rcf) which is building on the same philosophy.
-Also, reading it like ”rich forclosure”, haha!
+Also, reading it like ”rich forclosure”, haha (or something)!

 ## Work in progress

-This is the first version from a quite automated translation of the original problems.
+This is an early version from a quite automated translation of the original problems.
 There'll be dragons.
 Please consider filing issues, starting [discussions](https://github.com/PEZ/rich4clojure/discussions), or chat me up on the [Clojurian's Slack](http://clojurians.net/) (I'm **@pez**, there).

 PR:s are also welcome.
 If it is the content of a particular problem you want to suggest changes for, edit the `problems.edn` file.